AlexanderLyon/Haystack/README.md

 ## Contributions

 Contributions and suggestions for improvement are always welcome!
-Some features planned for future versions include:

-- Improved stemming

 ## License